 Assel Grant Services (AGS) is accepting applications for a full-time Grants Specialist to serve on the reviewing team, which is responsible for the review and evaluation of grant proposals.
 This position requires focused, energized, and self-motivated individuals able to work out of their own home, with some travel to client locations occasionally needed.
 AGS is a professional grant services firm specializing in grant services and professional development to support the full grant cycle.
-AGS is a highly efficient, expert team of experienced grant writers and researchers who have written over 1,400 grants and been awarded over $310 million for our clients since 2007.
-We have a staff of 15 grant professionals, eleven of whom are credentialed by the Grant Professionals Certification Institute (GPCI) as Grant Professional Certified (GPC).
+AGS is a highly efficient, expert team of experienced grant writers and researchers who have written over 1,400 grants and been awarded over $340 million for our clients since 2007.
+We have a staff of 17 grant professionals, fourteen of whom are credentialed by the Grant Professionals Certification Institute (GPCI) as Grant Professional Certified (GPC).
 No other grant services firm has as many GPCs on staff.

 “This job has let me be a mom, and be present to my family.
 I can do normal mom things like reading kids stories, making dinner, etc. without feeling like my kids are in the way because I’m no longer trying to get work done in the evening when they are home.
 I’m not putting kids to bed and then working late into the night to meet deadlines.
 I’m still growing and learning, being challenged, and advancing in my field.
 I feel supported by the company without being asked to do more that interferes with the rest of my life.”

 Grant Specialists on the reviewing team are primarily responsible for reviewing and evaluating grant proposals with funder requirements, criteria, and guidelines.
 Specialists must be able to absorb new information quickly, adapt to changing needs and situations of multiple projects at a time, and be able to exude confidence in client and staff discussions.